DiestroCorleone/tech-company-site-template/README.md

 # tech-company-site-template

-Cool modern template for tech company website.
-Using grid and some cool gradients.
-All the fonts belong to its respective owners, and were taken from the 1001freefonts website.
+Cool, modern template for a tech company website.
+Created using grid and some cool gradients.
+All fonts belong to their respective owners, and were taken from the [1001freefonts](https://www.1001freefonts.com/) website.

 #### Features

 - Responsive design (CSS Grid)
-- Collapsable navbar with hamburger menu (pure CSS)
+- Collapsible navbar with a hamburger menu (pure CSS)
-- Use of linear gradients for a less plain look
+- Use of linear gradients for a dynamic look

-#### Demo
+#### Demo Website

 https://diestrocorleone.github.io/tech-company-site-template/

-_This is a work in progress, and will be updated._
+*This is a work in progress, and will be updated.*